bkrahmer/ja-micro/README.md

 * When using json-rpc or gRPC, define your service method interface and request/response objects in profobuf files.
 Do a build, and with your generated Java classes, you are ready to define and implement your endpoints.

+# Service Design #
+* The primary concern is to keep services stateless and contention-free
+* Make all operations idempotent, wherever possible
+* If business processes require state, consider using database-backed state machines.
+* Lean towards making operations asynchronous with messaging.
+Some use cases make an easier decision than others.
+Synchronous operations can be easier to code (any synchronous operation can basically be decomposed into an async process, at a cost of adding complexity), but can lead to cascading failures in a larger system.
+* If you are building a microservice landscape from scratch, our suggestion is to start with json-rpc or gRPC for sync and AMQP for async.
+You can get a user-friendly interface (when everything is documented properly) with an OpenAPI spec, but the specs are tedious and extremely verbose.
+The protobuf-based interfaces are short, explicit, and have tooling available for many other languages to interface with.